PrimaMateria/blog/primamateria-blog/content/hive/index.md

 }
 ```

-The meta configuration with the `system` attribute is not included in the cell
+The top-level configuration with the `system` attribute is not included in the
-block.
+cell block.
 Cell blocks are independent of any specific system.
-The target system
+The target
-will be configured later in the "bee" module.
+system will be configured later in the "bee" module.

 Observe how the cell block can access all the inputs of the root flake
 (specified by the `inputs` parameter), as well as all other cell blocks from the